Your Privacy at Risk

 — Electronic Frontier Foundation

-Current trends in the US are contrary to this protection and it will be an uphill battle.
+Current trends in the U.S. are contrary to this protection and it will be an uphill battle.
+There are bound to be abuses by law enforcement of any tracking system.

-Private data for citizens of Lithuania, Estonia, Malta and the Netherlands receive greater legal protection from the US than Canadians' data does.
+Private data for citizens of Lithuania, Estonia, Malta and the Netherlands receive greater legal protection from the U.S. than Canadians' data does.
 Canada is NOT designated as a “covered country” even though we share a huge common border and they are our largest trading partner and have some of the toughest copyright laws.

 To make matters worse, a great deal of Canadian Internet traffic flows in and out of the U.S.